 The DSU® process is a disruptive approach for removing sulphur and metals from heavy oil.
-At the same time, it is simple, scalable and has no direct SOx or GHG emissions.
+At the same time, it is simple, scalable and has very little direct SOx or GHG emissions.
 It does not leave big piles of coke or asphaltenes behind.
 The key to the process is sodium, a powerful reducing agent with a strong affinity for sulphur and metals atoms interspersed in the complex heavy oil molecules.

 Here’s how it works:

 Sodium, hydrogen and heavy oil are mixed in a reactor.
 The sodium preferentially seeks out and eliminates sulphur and metal atoms from the heavy oil molecules.
 Hydrogen capping of the open molecular bonds created during the removal of sulphur and metals results in lower-weight molecules that make the product oil ‘lighter’ without removing coke or asphaltenes.
 The resulting DSU® product contains very low levels of sulphur and metals and is also much lighter and less viscous than the original feed while retaining the energy content.